oldmoe/litestack/README.md

 > ![litejob](https://github.com/oldmoe/litestack/blob/master/assets/litejob_logo_teal.png?raw=true)

-litejob is a require 'litestack' fast and very efficient job queue processor for Ruby applications.
+litejob is a fast and very efficient job queue processor for Ruby applications.
 It builds on top of SQLite as well, which provides transactional guarantees, persistence and exceptional performance.

 #### Direct litejob usage
 ```ruby